Upgrade Guide

 Karpenter ships with a few Custom Resource Definitions (CRDs).
 These CRDs are published:

-- As an independent helm chart karpenter-crd - source that can be used by Helm to manage the lifecycle of these CRDs.
+- As an independent Helm chart karpenter-crd (source) that can be used by Helm to manage the lifecycle of these CRDs.
 To upgrade or install

 karpenter-crd

-run:KARPENTER_NAMESPACE=karpenter helm upgrade --install karpenter-crd oci://public.ecr.aws/karpenter/karpenter-crd --version vx.y.z --namespace "${KARPENTER_NAMESPACE}" --create-namespace
+run:KARPENTER_NAMESPACE=kube-system helm upgrade --install karpenter-crd oci://public.ecr.aws/karpenter/karpenter-crd --version vx.y.z --namespace "${KARPENTER_NAMESPACE}" --create-namespace

 Note